- This Sport Psychology BSc covers a variety of theoretical issues in sport psychology, physiology, and biomechanics.

 Learn how to optimise athletic performance by studying the psychology behind sport at Roehampton.
 You will explore key factors affecting sports performance such as mental toughness, self-confidence, motivation, stress and anxiety, concentration and the psychology of sport injury.

 This course is accredited by the British Psychological Society

 Human performance in sport and exercise is based on three areas – body chemistry (physiology), the physical demands on the body (biomechanics) and the mind’s response (psychology).
 On this course, you will gain in-depth knowledge of how psychology underpins sport and exercise.

-This Sport Psychology degree will give you a strong scientific understanding of the mind, brain, behavior and experience and the complex interactions between these elements.
-This course is accredited by the British Psychological Society. with the option of becoming a graduate member of the BPS in preparation for your professional career in Sport and Exercise Psychology.
+This Sport Psychology degree will give you a strong scientific understanding of the mind, brain, behaviour and experience and the complex interactions between these elements.
+This course is accredited by the British Psychological Society with the option of becoming a graduate member of the BPS in preparation for your professional career in Sport and Exercise Psychology.

-We offer a range of innovative modules and recent examples include ‘Mind, Body, and Brain’ where you will learn about how the brain, nervous system and other physiological systems affect and are affected by mental functioning and behavior, ‘Psychology of Peak Performance’ where you will learn the fundamental issues related to optimal athlete performance, or ‘Applied Biomechanics’ where you will get first-hand experience in the laboratory to understand human motion.
+We offer a range of innovative modules and recent examples include ‘Mind, Body, and Brain’ where you will learn about how the brain, nervous system and other physiological systems affect and are affected by mental functioning and behaviour, ‘Psychology of Peak Performance’ where you will learn the fundamental issues related to optimal athlete performance, or ‘Applied Biomechanics’ where you will get first-hand experience in the laboratory to understand human motion.

 During your first year, you will be introduced to a range of different modules to provide you with a foundation for understanding the key psychological concepts that affect sport performance.